kalliope-project/kalliope/docs/brain/brain.md

 # brain.yml

 The brain is a main component of Kalliope.
-It's a module that gives a configuration of your own personal assistant and, so, determines it's behavior and fonctionnalities.
+It's a module that gives a configuration of your own personal assistant and, so, determines it's behavior and functionalities.

-Kalliope will look for the brain in the order bellow:
+Kalliope will look for the brain in the order below:

-- From you current folder, E.g `/home/pi/my_kalliope/brain.yml`
+- From your current folder, E.g `/home/pi/my_kalliope/brain.yml`
 - From `/etc/kalliope/brain.yml`
 - From the default `brain.yml` located in the root of the project tree.